-As the admission authority for the Academy, the Trust has the right to investigate any concerns it has about an application and to withdraw an offer of a place if it is found that parents have made a fraudulent claim or provided intentionally misleading information, such as a false address.
+As the admission authority for the academy, the Trust has the right to investigate any concerns it has about an application.
+The Trust may withdraw an offer of a place if it is found that parents have made a fraudulent claim or provided intentionally misleading information, such as a false address.
 The Trust reserves the right to check any information provided so it can apply the oversubscription criteria accurately and fairly.